sudarshantk/honeypot/README.md

 ## Overview

-Beelzebub is an advanced honeypot framework designed to provide a highly secure environment for detecting and analyzing cyber attacks.
+This is an advanced honeypot framework designed to provide a highly secure environment for detecting and analyzing cyber attacks.
 It offers a low code approach for easy implementation and uses AI to mimic the behavior of a high-interaction honeypot.

 <img src="https://beelzebub.netlify.app/go-beelzebub.png" alt="Beelzebub Logo" width="200"/>